I thought some history of credit card processing would be a good base to build this post upon.

 This is especially true if you do any drop shipping.

 Whether you save $.15 or $.30 on a credit card transaction is not nearly as important as when does the most recent batch hit my bank?

 For the rest of this discussion, we will assume we’re talking about e-commerce transactions using the four major credit cards and PayPal.

 We bank at Chase and used to use Chase Paymentech for credit card processing.

-We batched out around 10:30pm and got our money usually by 4 or 5 in the morning EXCEPT American Express which took an additional three business days.
+We batched out around 10:30 pm and got our money usually by 4 or 5 in the morning EXCEPT for American Express which took an additional three business days.

-So I want you to remember this term “One Point.”
+So I want you to remember the term “One Point.”

 “One Point” merchant processors will fund American Express the next business day.